ea5gvk/hytpatcher/README.md

 **required add-ons for python3:** scapy, NetfilterQueue, dmr_utils3, easysnmp

 *Can you help if any problems with installation of the add-ons ?*
 No, I can't.
 Please read the installation instructions of the required add-ons.
 It all depends on how you installed your Linux and how you use it.
-The recommended way is to use "pip3 install <add-on>" for installation or "pip3 install <add-on> --upgrade" for upgrade an installed add-on.
+The recommended way is to use "pip3 install add_on" for installation or "pip3 install add_on --upgrade" for upgrade an installed add-on, where add_on represent the name as a placeholder of the add-on.

 *recommended:* confident use of Linux and python3, knowledge of how to use DMR and MMDVM specific things in amateur radio digital voice networks, knowledge of how to program a HYTERA(tm) repeater with CPS, basic network knowledge